haveno-dex/haveno-docs/docs/users/getting_started.md

 Before you can buy or sell, you must create at least one payment account.

-Payment accounts define how you want to send or receive payment for XMR, whether by bank transfer, cryptocurrency, or other supported methods like precious metals.
+Payment accounts define how you want to send or receive payment for XMR, whether by bank transfer, cryptocurrency, or other supported method like precious metals.

 Go to the **Account** tab and click **Add new account**.
 Choose your preferred payment method and enter your details exactly as they appear with your bank or provider.
 Then click **Save**.